-- a characterisation of the transferred gene material, its origin, function and stability in the canola genome; - characterisation of novel nucleic acids and protein in the whole food; - detailed compositional analyses; - · evaluation of intended and unintended changes; and - assessment of the potential for any newly expressed protein to be either allergenic or toxic in humans.
+- a characterisation of the transferred gene material, its origin, function and stability in the canola genome; - characterisation of novel nucleic acids and protein in the whole food; - detailed compositional analyses; - evaluation of intended and unintended changes; and - assessment of the potential for any newly expressed protein to be either allergenic or toxic in humans.

 The nutrition risk assessment is provided in Supporting Document 2 (SD2) and is comprised of a hazard assessment and a dietary intake assessment.
+The nutrition risk assessment focussed on oil as it is the primary product derived from canola intended for human consumption and n-3 LC-PUFAs partition to the oil fraction during the seed refining process.

-The hazard assessment considered potential adverse effects associated with n-3 LC-PUFA intake, and information on the Upper Level of Intake (UL) of n-3 LC-PUFA, defined as the sum of EPA, docosapentaenoic acid (DPA)6 and DHA.
+The hazard assessment considered potential adverse effects associated with n-3 LC-PUFA intake, and information on the Upper Level of Intake (UL) of n-3 LC-PUFA, defined as the sum of EPA, docosapentaenoic acid (DPA)8 and DHA.

 The dietary intake assessment considered the usual intake of n-3 LC-PUFA from the current food supply (baseline intake) in Australia and New Zealand and two scenarios to account for potential additional intake of EPA, DPA and DHA due to the introduction of oil from canola line LBFLFK.
+This assessment captured consumption of the oil as is and the use of the oil in mixed foods.